palladidrago/Sharpie/SharpieAbstract/README.md

 # TODO:
 * Decide file structure, figure out intro screen wrapper.
-* Introduction screen.
+* Introduction screen.(Davido-Part 1)
+* Optional subjects selection screen+save to phone storage(With preferences api)
+* Home screen: 3 tabs: one for subjects, one for work to do, one for(??).
+* Individual subject screen(with tests and assignments).
+* Settings screen, to change preferences.
-* Implement database with Firestore, and update it based on prefernces.
+* Implement database with Firestore.
-* Get Or working.
-* Give Davido something to do.

 * Learn more about Flutter.

 # Distant future